mezzoblue/csszengarden.com/readme.md

 ## Running a local copy

 Here's an incomplete list of steps for getting a localhost version of this repo up and running.
-(You're on your own if you're on Windows, most of the actions are relevant but I have no idea what extra steps you'll need to run to make it work.)
+(You're on your own if you're on Windows, most of the actions are relevant but I have no idea what crazy install/config voodoo you'll need to make it work.)

 * Install git if you need to. http://git-scm.org/
 * Copy this repo URL.
 Find the address bar near the top, select 'ssh', and hit the clipboard icon to the right.